 Australia and New Zealand are two of the safest places in the world to have an operation under anaesthesia, and the chances of dying due to complications during surgery are extremely low (1:100,000 cases).
 But complications arising after an operation are the third leading cause of death in the developed world.

 Adopting a perioperative care model can improve the care of all patients.
 But the greatest benefits will be to vulnerable patients such as the very old; the very young; and those with underlying health conditions.

-This approach requires close, continuous communication, collaboration, and co-ordination between healthcare practitioners at every stage of a patient's journey, from their pre-procedure preparation to their post-operative rehabilitation.
-In particular:
+This approach requires close, continuous communication, collaboration, and co-ordination between healthcare practitioners at every stage of a surgical patient's journey, from their pre-procedure preparation to their post-operative rehabilitation.

-Perioperative practitioners help patients navigate the healthcare system and co-ordinate their care by different clinicians and sub-specialties through shared decision making.
+Perioperative medicine practitioners help surgical patients navigate the healthcare system and co-ordinate their care by different clinicians and sub-specialties through shared decision making.
 A good perioperative specialist aims to:

 - Improve the patient's experience.